-The LPDR v2 data record effectively replaces prior LPDR releases.
-The v2 record extends the global land parameter observations from AMSR-E to AMSR2, enabling LPDR continuity from continuing AMSR2 operations.
-The v2 record also reflects numerous algorithm refinements and performance enhancements benefitting from ongoing calibration, validation and science application studies.
-A detailed description of the LPDR v2 algorithms and changes are provided elsewhere (Du et al. 2017), while major v2 refinements and updates from prior (v1) LPDR releases are summarized below and in Section II:
+The LPDR v3 data record effectively replaces prior LPDR releases.
+The LPDR v3 record shares the same algorithms with previous product versions except that a new VPD land parameter is included, which is calculated from the LPDR daily surface temperature and atmosphere precipitable water vapor retrievals.
+The v3 record extends the AMSR (AMSR-E and AMSR2) global land parameter observations over a longer period of record (2002-2021), enabled from continuing AMSR2 operations.
+The v3 record also reflects numerous algorithm refinements and performance enhancements benefitting from ongoing calibration, validation and science application studies.
+A detailed description of the LPDR v3 algorithms and changes are provided elsewhere (Du et al. 2017; Du et al., 2018), while major v3 refinements and updates from prior (v1, v2) LPDR releases are summarized below and in Section III:

 - The LPDR is derived from calibrated T_b retrieval records from both AMSR-E and AMSR2, allowing continuity of the data record, which extends from Jun.
 19, 2002 to Dec.
-31, 2018 for Version 2; - The V algorithm is refined by additional accounting of cloud liquid water and surface terrain effects; and improved by calibrating against similar retrievals from the Atmospheric Infrared Sounder (AIRS). - A refined estimation of T{mx} and T{mn} that considers terrain and latitude effects; - An improved X-band (10.7 GHz) vsm retrieval using a weighted averaging strategy and dynamic selection of vegetation scattering albedo effects.
+31, 2021; the latest release (v3.1) includes three additional years beyond the earlier v2.0 release, which ended Dec.
+31, 2018. - The PWV algorithm is refined by additional accounting of cloud liquid water and surface terrain effects; and improved by calibrating against similar retrievals from the Atmospheric Infrared Sounder (AIRX2RET Version 6). - A refined estimation of T{mx} and T{mn} that considers terrain and latitude effects; - Addition of a daily surface (~2m height) atmospheric vapor pressure deficit (VPD, kPa) land parameter derived from the AMSR LPDR surface temperature and PWV retrievals (see Du et al., 2018 for details); - An improved X-band (10.7 GHz) vsm retrieval using a weighted averaging strategy and dynamic selection of vegetation scattering albedo effects (Du et al. 2016). - Updated FT frozen QC flag derived from the AMSR 36.5 GHz T_b based FT classification record, which is part of the latest (v5) FT-ESDR global product.
+Note that different from previous versions which set frozen QC flag if frozen conditions were detected from both morning and afternoon FT retreivals, the frozen flag was set for a given date and pixel where frozen condition was detected from either afternoon or morning AMSR obervations.